zxj0302/NDS/README.md

 1. change to listS for edges
 2. try to use traditional methods (for non-genative weights only methods)
-3. design output name for each different configuration for the same algorithm，调整参数
+3. design output name for each different configuration for the same algorithm
 4. When initializing the pos_weights for CEP, do more 聚合邻居的值！

 ---